Seán Hayes (Tipperary politician): Revolutionary period

 Hayes was a member of the Irish Volunteers from 1916.
 During the Irish War of Independence, he joined the South Tipperary Brigade Active Service Unit (ASU) in Summer 1920 under the command of Seán Treacy, Ernie O'Malley and Dan Breen.
-He took part in several ambushes of British forces and attacks on Royal Irish Constabulary Barracks in counties Tipperary, Waterford and Kilkenny.
-During the Truce period, he was Battalion Commandant of 7 Battalion, South Tipperary Brigade, IRA.
+He took part in several ambushes of British forces and attacks on Royal Irish Constabulary barracks in counties Tipperary, Waterford and Kilkenny.
+During the Truce period, he was Battalion Commandant of 7 Battalion, South Tipperary Brigade, Irish Republican Army (IRA).

 Taking the anti-Treaty side in the Irish Civil War, Hayes took part in fighting against the National Army during the Battle of Dublin in late June-early July 1922, and was promoted to Brigade Commandant of South Tipperary Brigade, IRA.
 He took part in several attacks and ambushes of National forces in counties Tipperary and Kilkenny and was with Liam Lynch when he was killed in April 1923.
 Hayes was not captured and remained on the run until the end of the war.
-He later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded nine years service in 1935 at Grade D for his service with the Irish Volunteers and the IRA between 1 April 1917 and 30 September 1923.
+He was later awarded a pension by the Irish government under the Military Service Pensions Act, 1934 for his service with the Irish Volunteers and the IRA between 1917 and 1923.